Asthall Manor Kitchen Garden

 Here in the kitchen garden we are growing healthy, wildlife-friendly and people-friendly food using Organic methods and Permaculture principles.

-We grow for a small, local box scheme, for the Potting Shed Café, for chefs and for the Manor kitchen.
+We grow for a small, local box scheme, for local chefs and for the Manor kitchen.

 We do all this while also providing a mixture of wild habitats such as ponds, log piles, flowering weeds, seed heads and uncut margins for beneficial creatures to feed, hunt, sleep, bask, breed and hibernate in.